MicrosoftDocs/VBA-Docs/api/Excel.series.isfiltered.md

 # Series.IsFiltered property (Excel)

 This setting controls whether the series has been filtered out from the chart.
-The default value is  **False**. **Boolean** Read/Write.
+The default value is  **False**.
+Read/write **Boolean**.

 ## Syntax